awu626/STAT-4830-project/LitReview.md

     By integrating these targeted optimizations, Unsloth allows GRPO fine-tuning under practical hardware constraints, effectively supporting long-context (up to 20,000 tokens per completion) and multiple-trajectory training (8-way sampling) on a single A100 GPU.

+## 5. Transformer Architectures and T5
+The Transformer architecture forms the foundational backbone of modern large language models (Vaswani et al., 2017).
+It is based on attention based mechanisms, disregarding recurrence in favour for multi-head self-attention and feedforward networks.

 ## Other/Future Work